rthijs/ProgramLegoPoweredUp/README.md

 pip3 install gatt
 ```

-I found it necesarry to install `gatt` or the first experiment below would not work.
+I found it necessary to install `gatt` or the first experiment below would not work.

 Make python3 the default on Raspberry pi: